f5devcentral/f5-agility-labs-xc/docs/class3/lab1.rst

 applications across multi-cloud, edge, and on-premises environments.
 These policies offer granular control (via headers, IP, TLSfingerprint,or path) and are enforced through a central console to protect against Layer 7 attacks, WAF, bot threats, and API misuse.

-comparason to traffic policies from BIG-IP
+These service policies, are the "iRules" of the Distributed Cloud world, and they are what allow you to create custom security policies that fit your specific use case.

 Common use cases:

-- Allow for public certs, DNS to be established for the app, but only allow traffic from certain IPs, or that include specific headers and values.
+* Allow for public certs, DNS to be established for the app, but only allow traffic from certain IPs, or that include specific headers and values.

-- Allow for traffic to bypass WAF
+* Allow for traffic to bypass WAF

-- Geo blocking
+* Geo blocking

+* Ja4+ fingerprinting

 For this lab, we will following use case